Unlikely monkeypox outbreak will lead to pandemic, says WHO | Health

 Unlikely monkeypox outbreak will lead to pandemic, says WHO

+More than 300 suspected and confirmed cases of monkeypox, a usually mild illness that spreads through close contact causing flu-like symptoms and a distinctive rash, have been reported in May, mostly in Europe.
+The WHO is considering whether the outbreak should be assessed as a "potential public health emergency of international concern" or PHEIC.
-The World Health Organization does not believe the monkeypox outbreak outside of Africa will lead to a pandemic, an official said on Monday, adding that it remains unclear whether infected people who are not displaying symptoms can transmit the disease.

-More than 300 suspected and confirmed cases of monkeypox, a usually mild illness that spreads through close contact, causing flu-like symptoms and a distinctive rash, have been reported in May.
+The World Health Organization (WHO) does not believe the monkeypox outbreak outside Africa will lead to a pandemic, an official said on Monday, adding it remains unclear if infected people who are not displaying symptoms can transmit the disease.
+More than 300 suspected and confirmed cases of monkeypox, a usually mild illness that spreads through close contact causing flu-like symptoms and a distinctive rash, have been reported in May, mostly in Europe.

+The WHO is considering whether the outbreak should be assessed as a "potential public health emergency of international concern" or PHEIC.
+Such a declaration, as was done for COVID-19 and Ebola, would help accelerate research and funding to contain the disease.
+Asked whether this monkeypox outbreak has the potential to grow into a pandemic, Rosamund Lewis, technical lead for monkeypox from the WHO Health Emergencies Programme said: "We don't know but we don't think so."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)